Imagine bringing a litter of Shih Tzu puppies into the world. Shih Tzus are adorable little dogs, but Shih Tzu puppies are even more adorable.

 Be sure the tub has a nonslip surface to prevent falls, and use a gentle, all-natural shampoo, like this one made with buttermilk and honey.

-- PET GROOMING BRAND IN THE USA—Join the millions of pet parents who can’t get enough of Burt’s...
+- NO. 1 PET GROOMING BRAND IN THE USA*-See why millions of pet parents entrust their pet's health and...

 How Many Puppies Can a Shih Tzu Have the First Time?